mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 ## Popper

-You can customize the popper that wraps the picker views the same way you would customize the [Material UI Popper](/material-ui/react-popper/)
+You can customize the popper that wraps the desktop picker views the same way you would customize the [Material UI Popper](/material-ui/react-popper/).

 :::info
-When the picker views have different heights, there might be a layout shift if there is not enought space in the viewport for one of the views **below** the input field.
+When the picker views have different heights, there might be a layout shift if there is not enough space in the viewport for one of the views **below** the input field.

-You can avoid this by customizing the popper.
+You can avoid this by customizing the popper height.
 This will not produce any visual changes, as the popper that wraps the pickers is transparent.
 :::

 {{"demo": "PopperComponent.js", "defaultCodeOpen": true}}